Azure/harstine/PREREQUISITES.md

 - If you would like to test out the preview with higher SKUs/ more licenses than the trial license, please contact support.

-Once you have copmpleted the pre-requisites, you can now move onto Dev Bod Set Up.
+Once you have copmpleted the pre-requisites, you can now move onto Dev Box Set Up.
 Please review the instructions in setup.md.

 ## Feedback
 Please let us know if you have feedback on the private preview experience or documentation at: [Feedback on the Dev Box + W365 Frontline Private Preview](https://forms.office.com/r/mmM19znist)